usr-lab/usr-lab.github.io/_pages/people.md

   - image_path: lux
     alt: "Lux Miranda"
     title: "Lux Miranda"
     excerpt: "Lux Miranda is a PhD student in the Social Robotics Lab.
-She wants to use the power of ethics, AI, and robotic embodiment to remedy existential dangers and transform society into a more sustainable and compassionate place.
-With a background drawing from complexity science, anthropology, cognitive science, and computational modeling, their current work is focused on the ethics and diversification of robot identity construction, AI alignment, feminist robot design, the dynamics of social intelligence, and illuminating the world."
+Her background draws from quantitative and anthropological approaches to understanding human behavior, (pre)history as science, embedded engineering for spacecraft, and the philosophy of AI.
+Her current work is focused on artificial identity in human-robot interaction, and illumination."
     btn_label: "Lux's personal website"
     btn_class: "btn btn--primary"
     url: https://luxmiranda.com/